 There’s a saying that the best way to get over someone is to get under someone else.
 While that did work pretty well for me, I know that for many people, the opposite is true.
 Anyone who has had their heart broken knows that having a new person in or against your body who doesn’t feel like home pushes the pain closer to center.
 So maybe spending some time alone is preferable right now.
 Three years is nothing compared to the fourteen you spent happily married, and I think leaning into your unresolved feelings as opposed to trying to ignore them may be the way to go for now.

 I believe very strongly in the fluidity of people and situations, that what we want and need can and will change over time.
 I also believe that there is no end to healing, that we can spend our entire lives moving forward without ever having fully moved on.
 Expecting each other to be clean slates instead of messy humans is impossibly naïve.

 No one has to understand the way you feel, but I think it’s absolutely possible to find people who are willing to meet you where you are in your truth.
 So long as you’re willing to meet them back in theirs.
 And if you’re not?
 Take some time, delete the apps, and make some space for the grief you have felt pressured to shrink instead of facing head on.

 I want to answer any and all questions you all have about the exhilarating, terrifying, and wonderful experience of dating and having sex with new people after becoming a parent.
 Send me your questions at firstname.lastname@example.org.

 Rebecca Woolf writes Romper’s Sex & the Single Mom series.
-She has worked as a writer for more than two decades, and is the author of two books, Rockabye: From Wild to Child, and the forthcoming All of This: A Memoir of Death and Desire.
+She has worked as a writer for more than two decades and is the author of two books, Rockabye: From Wild to Child and All of This: A Memoir of Death and Desire.
+You can subscribe to her newsletter, The Braid, for more.
 She lives in Los Angeles with her four children.